Roblox/creator-docs/content/en-us/tutorials/scripting/basic-scripting/intro-to-scripting.md

 ## Inserting a Script

-Code in Roblox is written in a language called **[Luau](../../../luau/index.md)**, and it's stored and ran from scripts.
-You can put scripts in various containers in the **Explorer**.
-If you put a script under a **Part**, Roblox will run the code in the script when the part is loaded into the game.
+Code in Roblox is written in a language called [Luau](../../../luau/index.md) which you can put in scripts within various containers in the **Explorer**.
+If you put a script under a **Part**, Roblox will run the script's code when the part is loaded into the game.

 1. Hover over the `DisappearingPlatform` part in the **Explorer** window and click the **+** button to insert a new script into the platform.
 Rename your new script as **Disappear**.